-What’s Next: Deep Dives and a White Paper
+What’s Next: More Deep Dives and a White Paper

-Future articles in this series we will take a deep dive into each of the above categories.
-We will explore in more detail the technologies that fit each category and their potential role in innovating amidst this crisis.
+In the coming articles in this series, we will take a deep dive into the other categories in our framework.
+We will explore in more detail the technologies that fit these categories and their potential role in innovating amidst this crisis.
 For those with even greater interest, we have published a white paper that provides a more in-depth perspective on clinical, sociological and technical factors impacting the opioid abuse epidemic.

 Download White Paper

-Colin Konschak, FACHE is the Chief Executive Officer at Divurgent.
-He is a highly accomplished executive with over 20 years of experience with extensive experience in health care operations, P&L management, account management, strategic planning and alliance management.
+Colin Konschak, RPh, MBA, FACHE is the Chief Executive Officer at Divurgent.
+Colin is a Registered Pharmacist and is a highly accomplished executive with over 20 years of experience with extensive experience in health care operations, P&L management, account management, strategic planning and alliance management.

 This post originally appeared on Sansoro Health here.